 Enter the indoor bathroom

 The first indoor bathrooms that were made possible by the refinement of the toilet were communal affairs shared by many people.
 Previously, water closets were portable, so a dedicated space for their use wasn't necessary.
 More elaborate residences might have had a dedicated dressing room that contained a water closet, a moveable tin or iron bath, and a washstand, but this type of centralised "bathroom" didn't become widespread until indoor plumbing and permanent water closets gained acceptance toward the end of the 19th century.
-Within a few short decades, the toilet became a permanent fixture as bathrooms proliferated and portable washstands and baths gave way to dedicated spaces.
+Within a few short decades, the traditional Victorian toilet became a permanent fixture as bathrooms proliferated and portable washstands and baths gave way to dedicated spaces.
 It didn't take long for indoor plumbing to gain acceptance as a good idea, and by the 1920s, American building codes required indoor bathrooms in all new single-family residential construction.

 Then came the sewage systems